jmrao002/readme_generator/files/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-🔍 This is the description
+🔍 This is where the description is placed

 ## Table of Contents:
 1. [Description](#description)